ShubhanKamat/SupplyChainOptimisation/README.md

 This repository contains a production-ready Flask app, as well as a detailed model training notebook for serving a Random Forest Regressor model trained on comprehensive information related to the instant noodles business of a leading FMCG company.

+## Configuration

+This project requires two configuration files:

+1. `config.json`: Contains sensitive information.

+2. `environment.yml`: Specifies the Python environment for this project.
+**Note:** For security reasons, `config.json` and `environment.yml` are not included in this repository.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Folder Structure](#folder-structure)